-4. Decisions of DEC/DEC head officers may be appealed to the CEC within one calendar day after decisions are made.
-The CEC shall examine the appeal within one calendar day.
-The decision of the CEC may be appealed to the Tbilisi City Court within one calendar day after its delivery.
-The Tbilisi City Court shall examine the appeal within two calendar days.
-The decision of the Tbilisi City Court may be appealed to the Court of Appeals within one calendar day after the decision is delivered.
-The Court of Appeals shall deliver its decision within one calendar day after filing the appeal.
-The decision of the Court of Appeals shall be final and may not subject to appeal.
+4. A decision of a DEC/a DEC head officer may be appealed to the CEC within 2 calendar days after it is made.
+The CEC shall review the appeal within 2 calendar days after it is received.
+The decision of the CEC may be appealed to the Tbilisi City Court within 2 calendar days after it is made.
+The Tbilisi City Court shall review the appeal within 2 calendar days after it is received.
+The decision of the Tbilisi City Court may be appealed to the Court of Appeals within 1 calendar day after it is made.
+The Court o Appeals shall deliver its decision within 2 calendar days after the appeal is filed.
+The decision of the Court of Appeals shall be final and may not be appealed.

-5. A decision of the CEC/CEC head officers may be appealed to the Tbilisi City Court within two calendar days after the decision is delivered.
+5. A decision of the CEC/CEC head officers may be appealed to the Tbilisi City Court within two calendar days after the decision i delivered.
 The Tbilisi City Court shall examine the appeal within two calendar days.
 The decision of the Tbilisi City Court may be appealed to the Court of Appeals within two calendar days after the decision is delivered.
 The Court of Appeals shall deliver its decision within two calendar days after filing the appeal.
 The decision of the Court of Appeals shall be final and may not subject to appeal.

-52. During the election/referendum period, decisions of the CEC and/or its tender commissions may be appealed within 2 calendar days after they are made to the state procurement-related Disputes Resolution Board of the State Procurement Agency, which will consider a complaint and will make an appropriate decision within 2 calendar days after the complaint is received.
-Decisions of the Dispute Resolution Board regarding the actions/decisions of the CEC and/or its tender commissions may be appealed to Tbilisi City Court within 2 calendar days after the decision within 2 calendar days.
+52. During the election period/referendum period, decisions of the CEC, the Training Centre and/or their tender commissions may be appealed within 2 calendar days after they are made to the state procurement-related Disputes Resolution Board of the Legal Entity under Public Law - State Procurement Agency, which will consider a complaint and will make an appropriate decision within 2 calendar days after the complaint is received.
+The decisions made with regard to the actions/decisions of the CEC, the Training Centre and/or their tender commissions may be appealed to Tbilisi City Court within 2 calendar days after they are made.
+The Tbilisi City Court shall consider a claim and make an appropriate decision within 2 calendar days after the claim is received.
+The decision of Tbilisi City Court shall consider a claim and make an appropriate decision within 2 calendar days after the claim is received.
 The decision of Tbilisi City Court may be appealed to the Court of Appeals within 2 calendar days after the decision is made.
 The Court of Appeals shall consider a claim within 1 calendar day after it is received.
-The decision of the Court of Appeals shall be final and may not be appealed.
+The decision of the Court of Appeals shall be fina and may not be appealed.